Can’t Hear Anyone In Valorant? Try these Solutions

 Start Menu To Settings Menu

-2. Click Sound Settings from the System tab
+2. Click Sound in the System tab

 Windows System To Sound Settings